 - I. General Philosophy.
-An introduction to some topics in epistemology and metaphysics. - II.
+An introduction to some topics in epistemology and metaphyiscs. - II.
 Moral Philosophy.
 An introduction to some topics in ethics, studied in connection with J. S. Mill's Utilitarianism. - III.
 Introductory Logic.
-An introduction to Logic, studied alongside a specially written logic textbook available once you arrive in Oxford.
+An introduction to logic, studies alongside a specially written logic textbook available once you arrive in Oxford.